jsforchione/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 A commit is a save point.
 A good commit message is one that is specific, yet concise.
 * What is a merge conflict?
 A merge conflict is when there is code that does not match on the branches you are merging.
-To fix this you go into the branches and delete the code that you do not want, or write new code.
+To fix this you go into the branches and delete the code that you do not want, and/or write new code.